 And I’m so glad I did!!
 They add such an incredible, sophisticated flavor to my meals.

-Pickled onions are such a rare, unexpected, under-used condiment that really make an impression, and you’ll start keeping a jar of these beauties in your fridge on the regular.
+Pickled onions are such a rare, unexpected, under-used condiment that really makes an impression, and you’ll start keeping a jar of these beauties in your fridge on the regular.

 You may notice that my variation does not use sugar.
 I’m just not a fan of pickled sweet things.
 Plus, I really don’t want to add extra Points to foods and recipes if I don’t have to.
 But everyone’s taste varies.
 So if you like ‘em sweet, you can add 1 tablespoon of sugar to the jar.
 But if you do, be aware that this will no longer be a 0 Points recipe.